Jack Whittaker (lottery winner): Legal and personal problems

 On August 5, 2003, less than a year after Whittaker won the lottery, thieves broke into his car while it was parked at a strip club in Cross Lanes, West Virginia.
 The thieves made away with $545,000 in cash that Whittaker carried around in a suitcase.
 When asked why he would carry that much money around with him, Whittaker responded, "Because I can."
 In another incident, two employees at the club, the general manager and a dancer-manager who were romantically linked, were arrested and charged with a plot to put drugs in Whittaker's drinks and then rob him.
 On January 25, 2004, thieves once again broke into his car, this time making off with an estimated $200,000 in cash, but this was later recovered.

 On September 16, 2004, Jesse Tribble, an 18-year-old on-and-off-again boyfriend of Whittaker's granddaughter Brandi Bragg, was found dead in Whittaker's home in Teays Valley, West Virginia.
 A coroner's report indicated that he had died from overdosing on a combination of oxycodone, methadone, meperidine, and cocaine.

 On December 20, 2004, Brandi Bragg, Whittaker’s 17-year-old granddaughter, was found dead on the property of a male friend after being reported missing on December 9.
 Her body was wrapped in a plastic tarpaulin and dumped behind a junked van.
 Cocaine and methadone were found in her system, but the cause of death was listed as "undetermined".
 No one was charged with a crime.
+Her boyfriend speculated that she overdosed.